 Terroristic Threats/Acts - Students are prohibited from communicating a terroristic threat to or about any student or employee of the District, Board member or community member, and are prohibited from committing a terroristic act directed at any student or employee of the District, Board member or community member or toward any school building.
-Students are on notice that all threatening comments or actions of this nature will be presumed to be serious and will be consequenced accordingly.
+Students are on notice that all threatening comments or actions of this nature will be presumed to be serious and will be subject to any appropriate consequences.